Goldman Sachs strategists tout stocks in 2014 on better growth

-NEW YORK, Dec 9 (Reuters) - Economic growth in developed economies will accelerate next year and investors should buy U.S. stocks, partly on the likelihood that central banks’ monetary policies will remain accommodative, Goldman Sachs strategists said on a webcast Monday.
+NEW YORK (Reuters) - Economic growth in developed economies will accelerate next year and investors should buy U.S. stocks, partly on the likelihood that central banks’ monetary policies will remain accommodative, Goldman Sachs strategists said on a webcast Monday.

 The gross domestic product (GDP) growth of the United States and the United Kingdom will exceed expectations, the strategists said, and U.S. stocks look attractive since the Federal Reserve will likely keep short-term interest rates low.